 2) Tell the truth, despite it being intimidating more often than not.

 If I’m out for dinner and I don’t want to get into a deep discussion, because I’m with people I don’t know very well, or I’m just hungry and want to crack on with eating my dinner, I’ll say “Well because I love animals and don’t want to support cruelty.”
-Though my standard response, and all vegans will develop one is: “I went vegan because I discovered that the dairy and egg industry were as horrifically cruel as the meat industry.”
+Though my standard response, and all vegans will develop one is: “I went vegan because I discovered that the dairy and egg industry were as horrifically cruel as the meat industry, and I don’t want to support that.”

 It’s normally met by silence, so you can choose to quickly change the subject before all hell breaks loose, a suggestion would be “Anyway this place looks great – let’s order some wine!” or, you can use the opportunity for a discussion.
 You can have incredible conversations with people, and it’s a great way to raise awareness and speak up for the voiceless animals.
 And then other times… there’s no avoiding it – you’re going to be Public Enemy Number One.
 You’ll be singled out, cornered, and interrogated.
 Dinner, socially, will be fucking exhausting.